JulieLoi/social-media-app/README.md

 # Sociology - Social Media App (MERN Stack)

-This project is based on a complete fullstack (MERN) project tutorial on [Youtube by EdRoh](https://www.youtube.com/watch?v=K8YELRmUb5o), which creates a basic social media application with the following features:
+This project is based on a complete fullstack (MERN) project tutorial on [Youtube by EdRoh](https://www.youtube.com/watch?v=K8YELRmUb5o), which creates a basic social media application with the following pages:

  * A register page with complete validation (along with functionality of uploading a user profile image)
  * A functional login page that can be used to sign in to a home page.